dell/omnia/docs/source/InstallationGuides/BuildingClusters/Authentication.rst

 Using LDAP client
 ------------------

-To add the cluster to an external LDAP server, Omnia enables the installation of LDAP client on the manager, compute and login nodes.
+To add the cluster to an external LDAP server, Omnia enables the installation of LDAP client on all cluster nodes.

 To customize your LDAP client installation, input parameters in ``input/security_config.yml``